 Student must complete at least 67% of all credit hours attempted.
 An attempted credit hour is defined as, any course that the student has enrolled for, in the semester.
-Successfully completed credit hours refer to the hours in which the student has received a letter grade of A, B+, B, C+ or C. For Capstone courses, a student needs to receive a minimum of 'C' grade or above.
+Successfully completed credit hours refer to the hours in which the student has received a letter grade of A, B+, B, C+, C, D+ or D. For Capstone courses, a student needs to receive a minimum of 2 on a scale of 4.

-For calculating the completion rate of academic work, D+, D and F grades are calculated as not completed; however, for the purpose of CGPA calculations, the F grade will be taken into account.
+For calculating the completion rate of academic work, F grades are calculated as not completed; however, for the purpose of CGPA calculations, the F grade will be taken into account.
 'W' grade will be treated as attempted but not completed, however, it is not counted for the purpose of CGPA calculations.